matteofiorini92/restaurants-reviews/README.md

 ### User Stories

-The purpose of the website is for users to read about previous experiences other people had, at reastaurants they may want to go to.
+The purpose of the website is for users to read about previous experiences other people had, at restaurants they may want to go to.
 Restaurants will have all the relevant contact details, a pricing score (based on the price of an average meal), a star score (based on the average of their reviews) and badges if they are vegan-friendly and have gluten-free options.

 - User story 1: As a visitor, I want to check a restaurant's reviews before deciding to book